Nghiait123456/GolangAdvance/ErrorsHandling/README.md

 continued to a higher layer.
 Logging it and throw htttp 500 with html via one panic if context is http server.
 It will be elegant and logical. </br>

-+) UUID can be a tool worth considering to help clear errors.
++) UUID can be a tool worth considering to help clearly errors.
 A UUID that crosses the context and is logged with states is a good choice for tracing and debugging complex error cases.
 I often use this method in projects.
 I will have an elegant error code returned to the client.
 It's like a black box, only me and my team know and debug it deeply. </br>